 If your application passes the first round, you will be invited to interview at the University.

-The best preparation for interviews is to search and view some mock interviews online or to have mock interviews.
-Try to arrange them with teachers or adults which know about the subject (although they do not need to be experts).
-If they don’t know what to ask you, search for “Common PPE interview questions online” and you will get many ideas as to what kind of questions are asked.
+The best preparation for interviews is to practice with mock interviews, or by watching some of the ones available online.
+Try to arrange them with teachers or adults who know about the subject (although they do not need to be experts).
+If they don’t know what to ask you, search for “common PPE interview questions online” and take inspiration from there.

-Remember interviews are quick (often 10-20 min) so do not spend hours on a single interview as you might get exhausted and very stressed.
-If possible have at least one mock interview for all three subjects (Politics Philosophy and Economics), or alternatively, have a single longer interview for all three.
+Remember interviews are quick (often 10-20 min) so do not spend hours on a single interview as you might get exhausted and stressed – it’s better to have shorter, more productive interviews with detailed feedback.
+At Keble, the last few years have had one interview for Economics and one for Philosophy and Politics combined.
+If possible, though, try to have at least one mock interview for each subject (Politics Philosophy and Economics) or, alternatively, have a single longer interview for all three.

 Having mock interviews can help you overcome the fear and stress related to them and to help you get familiar with timings and with the format of an interview – it is basically a long back-and-forth chat about arguments.
-You will get asked a question, for which you’ll form an argument (a response) and then the interviewer will question the assumptions, problems and criticisms of your answer to help you be clearer about your response.
+You will get asked a question, for which you’ll form an argument (a response) and then the interviewer will question the assumptions, problems, and criticisms of your answer to help you be clearer about your response.
 You can change a particular answer as the discussion progresses, but make sure you have reasons for doing so: don’t simply change from “Yes” to “No” because the interviewer points out a problem with “Yes”; you can argue against their comment and maintain your position.
 Most questions do NOT have a ‘correct’ answer, so don’t try to guess what the interviewers want, their job is only to prod you and see how you argue and contest criticisms.

 For Politics and Philosophy, most questions will be about a popular topic in the fields For example, for Philosophy they might ask you about the Mind/Body problem, the Personal Identity problem, problems with Truth and Knowledge and others.
 Questions include: “ Are you the same person you were when you were 5 years old?
 What does it mean for knowledge to be a justified true belief?
 What is the difference between History and Physics? “ For Politics, they are usually based on theoretical topics, such as the governments role and influence in society.